davidmoten/java-builder-pattern-tricks/README.md

   .build();
 ```

 However, we haven't captured in a type-safe way that `title` is a mandatory field.
-This call below compiles but will throw a `NullPointerException`:
+This call below compiles but will throw a `NullPointerException` at runtime only:

 ```java
 // will throw NPE!